lancevo/lancevo.github.io/_posts/2016-08-02-Angular2-Oh-My-Forms.md

 ```

 ### Is there a way to validate all inputs?
-When a form is submitted, all inputs must re-validated.
-I couldn't find a convenient method in `FormGroup` or `FormBuilder` to do his.
-However, there's a way to get around that with `FormControl`.
+When the form is submitted, all inputs must re-validated.
+I couldn't find a convenient method in `FormGroup` or `FormBuilder` to do this.
+However, there's a way to get around it with `FormControl`.

 1. `updateValueAndValidity({onlySelf: false, emitEvent: true})` - re-validate this input
 2. `markAsDirty()` - when it's invalid.
 Why do this?
 It will remove `pristine` status of this input.
 I use this to control the display of error, and ensure the error is only shown when it's touched or the form is submitted.